Data Quality

 - indsl.data_quality.gaps_identification_iqr(data: Series) Series

-Gaps detection, IQR
+Gaps detection, IQR.

 Detect gaps in the time stamps using the interquartile range (IQR) method.
 The IQR is a measure of statistical dispersion, which is the spread of the data.
-Any time steps that are more than 1.5 IQR above Q3 are considered gaps in the data.
+Any time steps more than 1.5 IQR above Q3 are considered gaps in the data.

-- Parameters
+- Parameters:

 data – time series

-- Returns
+- Returns:

 - time series